 Regulatory bodies govern a particular occupation to be employed in a field.
 Licenses and certifications given are only valid in the province, territory, or state where they are issued.
 In case of license and certification in other province, territory, or state one will have to reapply separately for that province.
 Also the licensing process followed are different in each province, territory and state.

-There are few professions in Canada which are regulated to protect public health and safety like health care, teaching, law, trade etc. and it requires a licence and certificate from the regulatory council.
+There are few professions in Canada which are regulated to protect public health and safety like health care, teaching, law, trade etc. and it requires a license and certificate from the regulatory council.
 Most common domains are listed below.

 Canadian’s Association of information technology professional (CIPS) are the regulatory body for IT professionals.